cortex-lab/phy/design/README.md

 ### Current status

-- The manual Merge View workflow has been designed but not implemented.
+- The manual Merge View workflow and its supporting architecture are implemented on the feature branch.
-- The supporting architecture has been audited and a target design proposed.
 - Merge Propositions and `curation.json` are intentionally deferred.
-- The next task is the characterization-test and state-model preparation phase described in the architecture proposal.
+- The remaining work is release review and validation of the implemented workflow; Merge Propositions remain a separate future project.

 Agents continuing this work should first read the repository `AGENTS.md`, then both Merge View documents completely.
 Merge, selection, undo/redo, saved cluster